Flowers of Fairhaven

 A Very Local Honey

-This “very local” honey is a product of all the nectars my bees have been gathering since spring.
+This “very local” honey is a product of all the nectars my bees have been gathering since early spring.
 A beekeeper’s guesstimate for this year’s blend is 70% Fireweed, 20% Himalayan Blackberry and the rest a mix of nectars from a wide variety of local blooms.

 Fireweed is a lovely tall-growing mountain wildflower that has established itself at lower altitudes around Whatcom County over the last few years.
 Fireweed nectar creates a very unique honey.